James W. Atkinson

 Karen G. Kruesi

 Harshad Shah completed his undergraduate studies in India earning his B.Sc. degree, with distinction.
 Mr. Shah completed further education in Chicago, Illinois, obtaining a degree from Northeastern Illinois University.
-Mr. Shah worked for Owens Corning for five years and for three years in the research and development department of Union Carbide’s Glad plastics group in Chicago.
+Mr. Shah worked for Owens Corning for five years and for three years in the research and development department of Union Carbide's Glad plastics group in Chicago.
 Mr. Shah moved to Chattanooga in 1982 to work as R&D manager for a plastics firm in Dalton Georgia.
-In 1984, Mr. Shah purchased a testing company’s equipment and built a successful testing and consulting business.
+In 1984, Mr. Shah purchased a testing company's equipment and built a successful testing and consulting business.
 In 1986 he formed a plastics manufacturing company, Hamilton Plastics, with a group of investors to manufacture an innovative bag product.
 In 1990, Mr. Shah built a state of the art manufacturing facility winning a design award.
 Today the company sits in a 200,000 square foot plant on 20 acres.
 Hamilton Plastics manufactures products for high tech markets.
 In 1993, Hamilton Plastics branched to a west coast plant in Phoenix, Arizona.
 In 2003, Mr. Shah was a finalist for the Kruesi Award for Spirit of Innovation.
-In 2005, Hamilton Plastics was recognized as the Small Business of the Year by the Chattanooga Area Chamber of Commerce, and in 2006, Mr. Shah was a semifinalist for the American Business Ethics award.
-Mr. Shah is involved in the lodging industry and is associated with ten hotels including Marriott, Intercontinental Hotels, Country Suites, Days Inn and Comfort Inn.
+In 2005, Hamilton Plastics was recognized as the Small Business of the Year by the Chattanooga Area Chamber of Commerce, and in 2006, Mr. Shah was a semi-finalist for the American Business Ethics award.
+In 2008 Mr. Shah was awarded The Chattanooga Manager Of the Year.
+In 2009 he won the Torch Award presented by Better Business Beaureau.
+In 2011 Mr Shah was inducted in the Entrepreneurs Hall Of Fame at UTC.
+In 1990 Mr Shah formed a group to start developing lodging business.
+He is President and one of the founding partners of 3H Group which operates and manages premier franchise hotels such as Marriott and Intercontinental Hotels.
 Mr. Shah has served on several boards in the Chattanooga community, including the boards of AmSouth Bank, Chattanooga Chamber, Allied Arts, Baylor School, Community Foundation, YMCA Youth Foundation, Chattanooga State College, and GSET, an association of Indian origin members.
 Mr. Shah is also an active member of Chattanooga Downtown Rotary Club.

 Grady P. Williams - Independent Lead Director